tabarra/txAdmin/docs/recipe.md

 ### `replace_string`
 Replaces a string in the target file or files array based on a search string and/or context variables.
-- `file`: String or array containing tie file(s) to be checked for the replacer string.
+- `file`: String or array containing the file(s) to be checked for the replacer string.
 - `mode`: *(optional)* Specify the behavior of the replacer.
   - `template`: *(default)* The `replace` string option processed for context variables in the `{{varName}}` format.
   - `all_vars`: All variables (`{{varName}}`) will be replaced in the target file.
 The `search` and `replace` options will be ignored.